A Canadian Film Odyssey

 This was an intensive period of making and developing for me.
 I was shooting both in the animation suite on the Oxberry, and also out in the cityscapes.
 I filmed at Niagara Falls, and many other locations where my thoughts and ideas lead me.
 Niagara labs and Frame discreet were trying their best to keep up with my workflow, so that I could work with some material, when I began my final part of the residency on the Toronto Islands.

 During the LIFT residency, Chris connected me to the CFMDC (Canadian Filmmakers Distribution Centre).
 Where Jesse, a very helpful member of the team, put together a range of works from some of the Canadian experimental film-makers they had in their catalogue.
 So I could get a taste of the film landscape there.
 Earlier, I had bumped into Mike Hoolboom at LIFT, in the film department.
 I had met Mike when he had visited Phil at the Farm, with another film-maker and her young family.
 Mike had suggested ‘ the Archeology of Memory’ by Gary Popovich to watch at CFMDC, when we talked about my project.
 I enjoyed the film.
 Mike is a very knowledgeable experimental writer and filmmaker, who has shown his work widely.
 I only spent a short time talking with Mike, but he had a great insight, and a way of distilling observations he made of the world, into something universal and profound.
 Our conversation lead to how my children were feeding the goats and the chickens at the Film Farm.
 He said, ‘Yes, children have a very special relationship with animals’, meaning that they have a deep and magical relationship, that only exists in youth and is seemingly lost, along with innocence, as an adult.
 Mike, also has an incredibly in-depth catalogue online, and his website has a huge number of interviews, that he has conducted with many great experimental film-makers.
-He also runs the ‘Pleasure Dome’, which is a seasonal experimental Canadian film programme, that runs at CineCycle, in Toronto.
+He also a member of a programming collective board for the ‘Pleasure Dome’, which is a seasonal experimental Canadian film programme, that runs at CineCycle, in Toronto.

 Another event that Chris set up was a screening of my work at the wonderful Pix Film Gallery, ran by the enthusiastically charged, and extremely talented film-maker, Madi Piller.
 Madi, very kindly, walked me through her fascinating studio.
 And talked me through how she makes her beautiful abstract film-works, by using mushroom pore prints directly onto 35mm celluloid film, and then making various colour prints, painting film; reworking and re-printing, in a veritable layer-cake of artistic process.